 As a final step in the project, our vendor has conducted an aquatic plant survey.
 The survey report can be found here and has been submitted to the DNR.
-The report will inform the DNR as to what abatement remedies will be recommended / permitted next year.
+The report will inform the DNR as to what abatement remedies will be recommended / permitted in subsequent years.